Should You Cite Sources at the Bottom of a Blog Post for SEO?

 To be honest?
 It all comes down to personal preference.

-Scanning for Broken Links
+Scanning For Broken Links

 Personally, as should be obvious, I prefer the AP-like in-text citation style.
 It flows better and has a better web convention, in my mind.
 I believe that contextual links are favored by Google and may even have a slight SEO benefit, and frankly, they are easier to implement and more common on the web.
 I cite all of my sources directly within the content instead of with a giant list at the bottom of the article.